probabilists/zuko/docs/index.rst

 Zuko is a Python package that implements normalizing flows in PyTorch.
 It relies as much as possible on distributions and transformations already provided by PyTorch.
 Unfortunately, the `Distribution` and `Transform` classes of :mod:`torch` are not sub-classes of :class:`torch.nn.Module`, which means you cannot send their internal tensors to GPU with :py:`.to('cuda')` or retrieve their parameters with :py:`.parameters()`.

 To solve this problem, :mod:`zuko` defines two abstract classes: :class:`zuko.flows.DistributionModule` and :class:`zuko.flows.TransformModule`.
 The former is any `Module` whose forward pass returns a `Distribution` and the latter is any `Module` whose forward pass returns a `Transform`.
-Then, a normalizing flow is the composition of a list of `TransformModule` and a base `DistributionModule`.
+A normalizing flow is just a `DistributionModule` which contains a list of `TransformModule` and a base `DistributionModule`.
 This design allows for flows that behave like distributions while retaining the benefits of `Module`.
-It also makes the implementations easy to understand and extend.
+It also makes the implementations easier to understand and extend.

 Installation
 ------------